Mako Yamada

-Mako Yamada (山田真子, born 26 May 1994) is a Japanese kickboxer and former boxer, currently competing in the atomweight division of K-1.
+Mako Yamada (山田真子, born 26 May 1994) is a Japanese kickboxer and former boxer, currently competing in the atomweight division of KNOCK OUT.

 Yamada is a former boxing world champion, having held the WBO mini flyweight title in 2014.
-She is the first Japanese woman to claim a world title, the first Japanese woman to win a world title in Korea and the first female Japanese fighter to win a WBO world title.
+She is the first Japanese woman to win a world title in Korea and the first female Japanese fighter to win a WBO world title.

 A professional competitor since 2010, Yamada is the 2010 J-Girls Next Challenger tournament winner, as well as the 2010 J-Girls atomweight champion.